 Holding a bachelor of Biotechnology (honours), a PhD in molecular biology and a Masters in Commercial Law, Cameron is equally comfortable working directly with boards, leadership teams or in-house counsel, having demonstrated the motivation, interpersonal skills and knowledge required to work effectively across different levels and areas of an organisation.

-Cameron’s PhD research focused on a class of small RNA molecules known as microRNA’s.
-His studies investigated the role of microRNA’s in an upper gastrointestinal disease sequence characterised by its systematic progression from gastroesophageal reflux disease (GORD) to Barrett’s oesophagus and oesophageal cancer.
-His research projects focused on investigating microRNA mediated mechanisms for cancer development, in addition to characterising microRNAs as useful diagnostic and prognostic biomarkers.
+PhD research focused on a class of small RNA molecules known as microRNA’s.
+Studies investigated the role of microRNA’s in an upper gastrointestinal disease sequence characterised by its systematic progression from gastroesophageal reflux disease (GORD) to Barrett’s oesophagus and oesophageal cancer.
+Research projects focused on investigating microRNA mediated mechanisms for cancer development, in addition to characterising microRNAs as useful diagnostic and prognostic biomarkers.

 Honours research investigated neuronal changes that occur during chronic heart failure development and how these changes might be targeted to slow or arrest the progression of this disease.
 During his honours year, Cameron also won the Nick McClure Prize in Enterprise Management, graduating top of his class in a course designed to develop the skills required for the commercialisation of technology via a ‘start-up’ biotechnology company.